14 Strategies to Protect Yourself From Fraud

 1. Be Aware

-People may call you or leave automated voice messages pretending to be a person of authority while trying to get your personal information.
-More likely, you won’t hear or see the scammer as they are “phishing” for your usernames and passwords without you knowing it.
+Scammers might call or leave voice messages posing as authority figures attempting to get your private data.
+You won’t likely hear or see the scammer as they are “phishing” for your usernames and passwords without you knowing it.

 2. Ask Questions

 If something feels suspicious, it probably is.
-A scammer may show up on your doorstep, call you, email you, or engage you in a chat messaging service.
+A scammer may appear on your doorstep, call, email, or engage you in a chat messaging service.
 Watch out for red flags and don’t be afraid to ask questions.
 End the interaction as soon as you feel uncomfortable.

 3. Don’t Easily Give Out Sensitive Information

-Your credit union or bank has likely sent you a message saying, “We will never ask for your account details on the phone or via email.”
-So, if a person or organization does ask for these details during a conversation or chat, that is a red flag.
-Hang up immediately.
+Your credit union has likely sent you a message saying, “We will never ask for your account details on the phone or via email.”
+As such, consider it a huge red flag if someone asks for these details during a conversation.
+Hang up the phone or cease online communication immediately.

 4. Don’t Open Unsolicited Emails